kitbagjs/router/docs/core-concepts/navigating.md

 router.push('/user/settings')
 ```

 Using push with the route object syntax provides a much better developer experience.
-The `route` property is typesafe, expecting only a "path" that uses route names separated by a period `.` that lead to a non-disabled route.
+The `route` property is type safe, expecting only a "path" that uses route names separated by a period `.` that lead to a non-disabled route.
 Furthermore, if your route has any params, the route object syntax will require that those params be passed in.

 ### Providing Params